-The IS program prepares students to:
+The objectives of the IS program are to graduate students who:

-1. Apply the knowledge of the IS discipline to succeed in productive careers in information systems by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees.

-2. Apply the skills of the IS discipline which exhibit critical thinking, problem-solving, and teamwork to meet different stakeholders' objectives.

-3. Communicate and work effectively with professionals from different areas of specialization.

-4. Function ethically and responsibly in the profession and society.
+- Apply the knowledge of the IS discipline to succeed in productive careers in information systems by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply the skills of the IS discipline which exhibit critical thinking, problem-solving, and teamwork to meet different stakeholders' objectives. - · Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.

-Graduates of the Bachelor of Science in Information Systems will have acquired the following abilities:
+STUDENT OUTCOMES

+By the time of graduation, IS students will be able to:
-1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

-2. Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.

-3. Communicate effectively in a variety of professional contexts.

-4. Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

-5. Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.

-6. Support the delivery, use, and management of information systems within an information systems environment.
+- Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - Communicate effectively in a variety of professional contexts. - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. - Support the delivery, use, and management of information systems within an information systems environment.

-UNIVERSITY DEGREE REQUIREMENTS (124 CREDIT HOURS)
+UNIVERSITY DEGREE REQUIREMENTS (120 CREDIT HOURS)

-To earn a Bachelor of Science in Information Systems, students must complete at least 124 credit hours.
+To earn a Bachelor of Science in Information Systems, students must complete at least 120 credit hours.
 Students are required to complete a minimum of 30 credit hours of upper-level courses (300-level or above) at AUK, of which at least 18 credit hours need to be taken in the major.

-General Edu ration Requirements composed of: (49)
+General Education Requirements composed of: (45-49)

-• Related field requirements applicable to Gen Ed requirements (16)
+Related field requirements applicable to Gen Ed requirements (16)

-• Remaining Gen Ed requirements (33) (33)
+Remaining Gen Ed requirements (33) (29)

 Related Field Requirements not applicable to Gen Ed (17)

-Major Requir rements composed of: (58)
+Major Requirements composed of: (58)

-• Information Systems Core (49)
+Information Systems Core (49)

-• Information Systems Electives (9)
+Information Systems Electives (9)